-(1) Certain non-applicable columns have been omitted from this table.
+- (1) Certain non-applicable columns have been omitted from this table.
 Bobby D. O'Brien, our former chief executive officer, resigned as a director and executive officer of ours on January 20, 2017.
 We and our subsidiaries did not pay Contran any fees pursuant to ISAs with respect to Mr. O'Brien's services in 2017.
 The only compensation paid by us and our subsidiaries to Mr. O'Brien in 2017 consisted of director retainer and meeting fees of \$29,000.
 In 2016 the total compensation attributable to Mr. O'Brien's services as a director and executive officer was \$2,707,595 (consisting of \$2,579,000 we and our subsidiaries paid to Contran in ISA fees, \$104,500 in director retainer and meeting fees paid by us and our subsidiaries).
-In 2015 the total compensation attributable to Mr. O'Brien's services as a director attributable to Mr. O'Brien's services as a director retainer and meeting fees paid by us and our subsidiaries).
-In 2015 the total compensation attributable to Mr. O'Brien's services as a director and executive officer was \$2,125,370 (consisting of \$1,996,800 we and our subsidiaries paid to Contran in ISA fees, \$95,000 in director retainer and meeting fees paid by us and our subsidiaries in cash, and \$33,570 in stock awards granted by us and our subsidiaries in cash, and \$33,570 in stock awards granted by us and our subsidiaries in cash, and \$33,570 in stock awards granted by us and our subsidiaries in cash, and \$33,570 in stock awards granted by us and our subsidiaries).

-(2) Mr. Nace is one of our named executive officers only for 2016 and 2017.
-Ms. Riley is one of our named executive officers only for 2017.

-(3) The amounts shown in the 2017 Summary Compensation Table as salary for each named executive officer include the portion of the fees we and our subsidiaries paid to Contran pursuant to certain ISAs with respect to the services such officer rendered to us and our subsidiaries.
+In 2015 the total compensation attributable to Mr. O'Brien's services as a director and executive officer was \$2,125,370 (consisting of \$1,996,800 we and our subsidiaries paid to Contran in ISA fees, \$104,570 in Stock awards granted by us and our subsidiaries). - (2) Mr. Nace is one of our named executive officers only for 2016 and 2017.
+Ms. Riley is one of our named executive officers only for 2017. - (3) The amounts shown in the 2017 Summary Compensation Table as salary for each named executive officer include the portion of the fees we and our subsidiaries paid to Contran pursuant to certain ISAs with respect to the services such officer rendered to us and our subsidiaries.
 The ISA charges disclosed for Contran employees who perform executive officer services for us and our subsidiaries are based on various factors described in the Compensation Discussion and Analysis section of this proxy statement.
-Our management development and compensation committee considers the factors described in the Compensation Discussion and Analysis section of this proxy statement in determining whether to recommend that our board of directors approve the proposed aggregate ISA fee from Contran to us and our privately held subsidiaries.
-As discussed in the Compensation Discussion and Analysis section of this proxy statement development and compensation committee does not consider any ISA charge from Contran to any other publicly held sister company or subsidiary of ours, although such charge is separately reviewed by the management development and compensation committee of the applicable company.
+Our management development and compensation committee considers the factors described in the Compensation Discussion and Analysis section of this proxy statement.
+As discussed in the Compensation Discussion and Analysis section of this proxy statement, our management development and compensation committee does not consider any ISA charge from Contran to any other publicly held sister company or subsidiary of ours, although such charge is separately reviewed by the management development and compensation committee of the applicable company.
 The amounts shown in the table as salary for Mr. Graham also include director cash compensation paid to him by us and our subsidiaries.
 The components of salary shown in the 2017 Summary Compensation Table for each of our named executive officers are as follows.